political and economic volatility

 Gérard Piasko

-Gérard Piasko is Chief Investment Officer and head of the investment committee of private bank Maerki Baumann & Co.
+Gérard Piasko is Chief Investment Officer and head of the investment communication of private bank Maerki Baumann & Co.
 AG.
 Before he was for many years Chief Investment Officer of Julius Baer, Sal.
 Oppenheim and Deutsche Bank.

 Modular investments with Maerki Baumann